- Annual Enrollment:

 - Degrees Offered:

-- MS in: Development Management; International Relations and Business (online) MA in: Ethics, Peace, and Global Affairs; Global Environmental Policy; Intercultural and International Communication; Comparative and Regional Studies; Global Governance, Politics, and Security; International Affairs Policy and Analysis; International Economic Relations; Natural Resources and Sustainable Development; United States Foreign Policy and National Security; International Development; International Economics; International Peace and Conflict Resolution; International Relations (online); PhD in International Relations; Executive Degree: Master of International Service (on-campus or online), Executive Track and International Studies Track; Dual Degrees: JD/MA; MA/MAT; MA/MBA; MA/MTS
+- MS, Development Management; MS, International Relations and Business (online).
+MA in: Comparative and Regional Studies; Ethics, Peace, and Human Rights; Global Environmental Policy; Global Governance, Politics, and Security; Intercultural and International Communication; International Affairs Policy and Analysis; International Development; International Economic Relations; International Economic Relations Quantitative Methods; International Peace and Conflict Resolution; Natural Resources and Sustainable Development; United States Foreign Policy and National Security; International Relations (online).
+PhD in International Relations.
+Executive Degree: Master of International Service (on-campus or online), Executive Track and International Studies Track.
+Dual Degrees: JD/MA; MA/MAT; MA/MBA; MA/MTS

 Are you ready to take on the world’s challenges?

 Create green public policies.
 Analyze the promise and risk of new technology.
 Advance US foreign policy goals.
 Combat global health inequities.
 Test the foundations of democracy.
 Advocate antiracist public policies.
 Research carbon removal.

 We prepare students to build successful careers of impact in government, nonprofits, and business—careers spent analyzing global problems and searching for solutions that improve lives.

 Since our founding in 1957, we have answered President Dwight D. Eisenhower’s call to prepare students of international affairs to “wage peace.”
 Over the years, SIS has grown in stature and is a destination for students seeking to create positive change in our world.

 To receive information directly from the Admissions Department, click here.